meolar/supertux-wiki/Badguys-World-1.md

 </details>

-The Kamikaze Snowball shoots out of a [cannon](https://github.com/SuperTux/supertux/wiki/Badguys-Misc#Cannon) and flies in a straight line until crashing.
+The Kamikaze Snowball shoots out of a [cannon](https://github.com/SuperTux/supertux/wiki/Badguys-Misc#Cannon) and flies in a straight line until crashing into a wall or Tux.
 He is very angry, or very “wise”, and so can levitate through the force of his will.
 He is so concentrated on this, however, that he cannot turn or adjust his velocity.

 | Property       | Status |
 |----------------|--------|